Sam Raimi's unrealized projects

-The following is a list of unproduced Sam Raimi projects in roughly chronological order.
 During his long career, American film director and producer Sam Raimi has worked on a number of projects which never progressed beyond the pre-production stage under his direction.
 Some of these projects, are officially cancelled and scrapped or fell in development hell.

 As director

+The Guardian

+In the late 1980s, Raimi was initially attached to The Guardian, based on the 1987 book The Nanny by Dan Greenburg, but left in order to direct Darkman instead.
+According to screenwriter Stephen Volk, he and Raimi developed it as an "Omen-esque" horror film with set-pieces bordering on parody, but when William Friedkin replaced him, the script was rewritten from scratch.

 Thor

 In 1990, after finishing with the filming of Darkman, Raimi pitched, along with Marvel Comics writer Stan Lee, the concept of a Thor feature film to 20th Century Fox.
 However, they didn't understand Raimi's and Lee's idea and the project was abandoned.
 A film based on the Thor property was released years later in 2011 and directed by Kenneth Branagh, as the fourth installment of the Marvel Cinematic Universe under Paramount Pictures.

+Dracula

+According to the 2001 book, "The Evil Dead Companion", Raimi was at one point either attached or had turned down an offer to direct an adaptation of the Bram Stoker novel, Dracula, based on a screenplay by Kevin Jarre.

 Jack Frost

-In 1994, Sam Raimi was attached to direct Jack Frost, then under the working title of Frosty the Snowman.
+In 1994, Raimi was attached to direct Jack Frost, then under the working title of Frosty the Snowman.
 He and his brother Ivan Raimi had performed a rewrite on the screenplay written by Mark Steven Johnson, but after George Clooney dropped out of the film, Raimi would leave a couple months later.
 Troy Miller would eventually replace him.